 Instead, we devised a Multi-Spacecraft Maneuver Advisor Algorithm (MSMA) that informs the example AMA.
-The MDP is formulated as a search space for every spacecraft, similarly to that in Ref [17] Fig 4 wherein the decision variable is a maneuver option instead of instrument pointing direction, and has been implemented in Python and is housed within the CAS.
-MSMA is a greedy algorithm to clear all conjunctions involving at least one of S3's 6 spacecraft over the scenario time period.
-For each HIE in chronological order, the algorithm (1) screens for potential conjunctions above an S3 or operator-specified risk threshold per Section 3.1, (2) generates a tradespace of COLA maneuvers for all S3 spacecraft, per Section 3.2 by varying $\Delta V$ and $\Delta \theta$ between an HIE-clearing maneuver and next HIE; (3) calculates the reward for each candidate COLA maneuver per Equation 1 with PoCs computed per Section 3.2; (4) selects and simulates the COLA maneuver with the highest reward; (5) screens for HIEs and repeats this process until the system is free of HIEs from the start to end of the case study time period.
+The MDP is formulated as a graph-based search space for every spacecraft [23] where the decision variable at any time step is a maneuver option, and the optimum path traces the time series of these maneuvers within feasibility constraints.
+MSMA has been implemented in Python and is housed within the CAS.
+It is a greedy algorithm to clear all conjunctions involving at least one of S3's 6 spacecraft over the scenario time period.
+For each HIE in chronological order, the algorithm (1) screens for potential conjunctions above an S3 or operator-specified risk threshold per Section 3.1, (2) generates a tradespace of COLA maneuvers for all S3 spacecraft, per Section 3.2 by varying ΔV and $\Delta \theta$ between an HIE-clearing maneuver and next HIE; (3) calculates the reward for each candidate COLA maneuver per Equation (1) with PoCs computed per Section 3.2; (4) selects and simulates the COLA maneuver with the highest reward; (5) screens for HIEs and repeats this process until the system is free of HIEs from the start to end of the case study time period.